How Your Environment Affects Your Skin

 Key takeaways

-• Small changes in your home and daily routine can meaningfully reduce how often your skin flares — and how severe flares feel
+• Small changes in your home and daily routine can reduce how often your skin flares and how severe flares feel.

-• Managing humidity and air quality is one of the most simple and low-cost ways to support your skin barrier every day
+• Managing humidity and air quality is one of the simplest, lowest-cost ways to support your skin barrier every day.

-Eczema and psoriasis are sensitive conditions — and the world around you plays a bigger role than you might think.
+Eczema and psoriasis are sensitive conditions.
+The world around you plays a bigger role than you might think.
 Climate, home conditions, allergens, and everyday irritants can all trigger flares or make symptoms worse.

-The good news is that your environment is one of the most controllable parts of your skin health.
-Small, practical changes at home can reduce the overall load on your skin — giving your barrier more room to heal and stay calm.
+Your environment is one of the most controllable factors in your skin health.
+Small, practical changes at home reduce the overall load on your skin and give your barrier more room to heal and stay calm.

 Creating a Skin-Safe Space at Home

-A few simple adjustments at home can make a real difference:
+A few simple adjustments at home make a real difference:

-• Improve your air quality — Dust, mold, pet dander, and tobacco smoke are common irritants.
-Filtering your air at home can help remove common skin irritants before they reach your skin.
+• Improve your air quality.
+Dust, mold, pet dander, and tobacco smoke are common irritants.
+Filtering your air at home removes them before they reach your skin.

-• Moderate temperature changes — Avoid extreme heat or cold where you can.
-Rapid temperature shifts can stress the skin barrier and trigger flares.
+• Moderate temperature changes.
+Avoid extreme heat or cold where you can.
+Rapid temperature shifts stress the skin barrier and trigger flares.

 How You Bathe and Moisturize Matters

-The habits you build around bathing and moisturizing are part of your skin’s environment too.
-Here’s what helps most:
+The habits you build around bathing and moisturizing are part of your skin's environment.
+Here is what helps most:

-• The 3-minute rule — Apply your moisturizer to damp skin within 3 minutes of stepping out of the shower.
-Your skin absorbs it better when it’s still slightly wet, helping seal in hydration before it evaporates.
+• The 3-minute rule.
+Apply your moisturizer to damp skin within 3 minutes of stepping out of the shower.
+Your skin absorbs it better when it is still slightly wet, helping seal in hydration before it evaporates.

-• Consider natural light and saltwater — Natural sunlight and ocean water can sometimes help improve skin symptoms.
-Always check with your Zest team before adding any sun therapy to your routine so it’s done safely.
+• Natural light and saltwater.
+For some people, natural sunlight and ocean water may help ease symptoms.
+Always check with your Zest team before adding any sun therapy to your routine so it is done safely.

 Making This Practical

-You don’t need to overhaul everything at once.
-Start with one change — like adding a cool-mist humidifier or swapping your laundry detergent — and see how your skin responds.
-At your next follow-up, your care team will review what’s working and adjust your recommendations from there.
+You do not need to overhaul everything at once.
+Start with one change, like adding a cool-mist humidifier or swapping your laundry detergent, and see how your skin responds.
+At your next follow-up, your care team reviews what is working and adjusts your recommendations from there.

 Not sure which environmental changes to prioritize first?
-Your Zest care team can help you figure out what’s most likely to make a difference for your specific skin.
+Your Zest care team helps you figure out what is most likely to make a difference for your specific skin.
 Reach out anytime through your portal.

 The Skin Deep Summary

-Small changes in your environment add up more than you might expect — and together, they can meaningfully reduce how often your skin flares.
-Small, consistent changes can meaningfully reduce your skin’s overall stress load.
+Small changes in your environment add up more than you might expect.
+Together, they reduce your skin's overall stress load and how often you flare.

-At Zest, we see environmental care as a foundational part of your treatment plan — not an afterthought.
-When your environment and your medications work together, your skin heals faster and stays clear longer.
-We’re here to help you identify your personal triggers and build an approach that fits your home and your life.
+Your environment is a foundational part of your treatment plan, not an afterthought.
+When your environment and your medications work together, your skin is better supported to heal and stay clear.
+Your care team is here to help you identify your personal triggers and build an approach that fits your home and your life.

 Sources